cvarela0702/ipc-nextjs-frontend/RefinedPrompts.md

   - since replies share the same entity than comments
   - "Edited" word should be shown too
 - Make sure @axios is used for requests
+- Replies are being shown in the recipe detail page @page.js  through the following component: @Comments.js
+- The name of the reply field is `comment`, not `content`

 ### Verification